-Lookback Group, Inc (“Lookback” or “we”) is a company headquartered in Menlo Park, California.
+Lookback Group, Inc (“Lookback” or “we”) is a company headquartered in Palo Alto, California.
 We build and operate a software platform that aims to help companies make their apps and websites as fantastic possible.
 The platform enables people working at these companies to connect with everyday users of apps and websites for the purpose of performing user experience research (“Sessions”).
 Lookback and these companies have separately entered into agreements (“Contracts”) that, among other things, allowed them to invite you to use the the platform.

 1. The Use of the Lookback Platform

 To use the Lookback Platform, you must be at least 16 years old and you must not otherwise be barred from using the Lookback Platform under applicable law.
 You must be a human user; it is not permitted to sign up for or use the Lookback Platform using bots or other automated methods.

 You will not, and will not allow anyone else to:

 - use the Lookback Platform for any illegal or unauthorized purpose;